Skip to main content

 Content and email are the ultimate ecommerce power couple

-The stores that figure out the content-to-email connection build a compounding growth engine.
+Stores that connect content to email build a compounding growth engine.
 Content drives traffic.
 Traffic feeds the email list.
 The email list drives repeat visits and purchases.
 Each channel amplifies the other, creating a flywheel that accelerates over time.

 Key takeaway